-1.5.4 Improving solution times
+1.4.4 Improving solution times

 Large models will take time to solve.
-The most basic advice is to just let it run on a remote device (another computer or a high performance computing cluster) and forget about it until it is done.
-However, if you need results now, there are ways to improve solution time, invariably at the expense of model 'accuracy'.
+The easiest is often to just let a model run on a remote device (another computer, or a high performance computing cluster) and forget about it until it is done.
+However, if you need results now, there are ways to improve solution time.